 - Late in the film we are told that the spacecraft and astronauts have disappeared.
 We can assume that they gone into a time warp and will end up on the future "Planet of the Apes".

 - The police riding their horses between the cars while striking apes mirrors a scene near the beginning of the original where apes on horses corral humans.

-- The San Bruno Primat Sactuary is nod to the human zoo from the original film.
+- The San Bruno Primate Sactuary is nod to the human zoo from the original film.

-- The fight between Rocket (Terry Notary) and Caesar (Andy Serkis) was a nod to the fight between Taylor (Charlton Heston) and the human from the original.
+- The fight between Rocket (Terry Notary) and Caesar (Andy Serkis) was a nod to the fight between Taylor (Charlton Heston) and another captive human from the original.

-- Koba the bonobo is based on Aldo the gorilla, for his hatred of humans.
+- Koba the bonobo is based on Aldo the gorilla, main villain of Battle for the Planet of the Apes (1973) with his hatred of humans.